Cleaning Guides

 Mould in the Kitchen?
 Here’s How to Tackle It Safely

 Hydrogen Peroxide is less aggressive than bleach, stronger than vinegar and leaves no residue or fumes.
-It’s easy to find in any drug store, just ask for some with 3% concentration.
+It’s easy to find in any drugstore, just ask for some with a 3% concentration.
 Keep in mind that this chemical might lighten the surface you spray it on.
 To clean mould with Hydrogen Peroxide you need to:

-1. Prepare a solution of 1 part hydrogen peroxide and 2 parts water into a spray bottle.
+1. Prepare a solution of 1 part hydrogen peroxide and 2 parts water in a spray bottle.

 2. Spray the mouldy surface and leave the solution to do its job for about 10 to 15 minutes.